rednafi/rednafi.com/content/go/reminiscing_cgi_scripts.md

 scripts.
 Even in our simple example, the Bash script accepts any value for the `name` parameter and passes it directly to the response.
 This exposes a significant vulnerability to injection attacks.
-While it's possible to manually sanitize the input before passing it to the next step, it's reassuring to know that many of these security steps are automatically handled for you by almost any modern web framework.
+While it's possible to manually sanitize the input before passing it to the next step, many of these security steps are automatically handled for you by almost any modern web framework.

 Fin!

 [^1]:
     [Apache Tutorial: Dynamic Content with CGI](https://httpd.apache.org/docs/2.4/howto/cgi.html)[^1]